Powered by MOMENTUM MEDIA

 However, the CEO acknowledged the “disappointment” that might come with the company’s decision.

-“[We] are grateful for the opportunity to evaluate the feasibility of this project in conjunction with Orica, and with the support of both federal and state governments, local representatives and the community,” Calabria concluded.
+“[We] are grateful for the opportunity to evaluate the feasibility of this project in conjunction with Orica, and with the support of both federal and state governments, local representatives and the community,” Calabria said.

 The Australian government describes hydrogen as “central” to its Future Made in Australia policy.
-Namely, its Department of Climate Change, Energy, the Environment and Water, believes
+Namely, its Department of Climate Change, Energy, the Environment and Water believes there is an opportunity to grow the Australian hydrogen industry sector.

 “This will capture the significant economic, trade, export and investment opportunities that are becoming available,” it has said.